Sarah Austin (translator)

-Sarah Austin (née Taylor; 1793–1867) was an English editor, linguist and translator from German-language books.
+Sarah Austin (née Taylor; 1793 – 8 August 1867) was an English editor, linguist and translator from German-language books.
 She did much to make Germany familiar to the English.

 Life

 Born Sarah Taylor in Norwich, England in 1793, she was the youngest child of John Taylor, a yarn maker and hymn writer from a locally well-known Unitarian family.
 Her education was overseen by her mother, Susannah Taylor.
 She became conversant in Latin, French, German and Italian.
 Her six brothers and sisters included Edward Taylor (1784–1863), a singer and music professor, John Taylor (1779–1863), a mining engineer, Richard Taylor (1781–1858), a printer and editor and publisher of scientific works.
-Family friends included Dr James Alderson and his daughter Amelia Opie, Henry Crabb Robinson, the banking Gurneys and Sir James Mackintosh.
+Family friends included James Alderson and his daughter Amelia Opie, Henry Crabb Robinson, the banking Gurneys and Sir James Mackintosh.

 Sarah grew up to be an attractive woman.
 She caused surprise by marrying John Austin (1790–1859) on 24 August 1819.
 During the first years of their married life they lived a wide social life in Queen's Square, Westminster.
 John Stuart Mill testified the esteem he felt for her by the title of Mutter, by which he always addressed her.
 Jeremy Bentham was also in their circle.
 She travelled widely, for instance to Dresden and Weimar.
 According to a modern scholar, Austin "tended to be austere, reclusive, and insecure, while she was very determined, ambitious, energetic, gregarious, and warm.
 Indeed her affections were so starved that in the early 1830s she had a most unusual 'affair' with Hermann Pückler-Muskau, a German prince whose work she translated.
 It was conducted solely in letters – she did not meet him until their passions had cooled."

 The only child of the Austins' marriage, Lucie, was likewise a translator of German works.
 She married Alexander Duff-Gordon.
 Her 1843 translation of Stories of the Gods and Heroes of Greece by Barthold Georg Niebuhr was erroneously ascribed to her mother.
 The family history was recorded in Three Generations of English Women (1893), by Sarah Taylor's granddaughter, Janet Ross.